 There are 50 multiple choice questions, divided into a number of question sets.
 With 12 minutes to answer everything, this gives you just one minute per set.

-There are four types of Abstract Reasoning question in the UCAT:
+There are four types of abstract reasoning questions in the UCAT subtest: